 Let me tell you this: I look for ANY excuse to whip up a vat.
 Friends coming over?
 Chop up the fruit.
 Need an alternative to a smooth red for steaks seared on my husband’s grill?
 Let’s try a red version of the cocktail.
 You simply can not go wrong with adding it to your menu (or chips and dip).

 It is my pleasure to share a couple of unique recipes, one red and the other white, that lend a few twists than just a bottle of wine and some tired old fruit.
 The beauty in sangria is also in its presentation.
-I recommend keeping a nice clear pitcher (glass or acrylic…whichever is in your budget) on hand so that everyone can appreciate the rainbow of ingredients that will whet your whistles.
+I recommend keeping a nice clear pitcher (glass or acrylic, whichever is in your budget) on hand so that everyone can appreciate the rainbow of ingredients that will whet their whistles.

 White Peach Sangria